Clio Renault Sport: Silverstone GP

 The Silverstone GP Edition was a special edition production run of 50, exclusive to the UK to celebrate the Silverstone Grand Prix.
 The 200 Silverstone Edition was released alongside the Twingo Silverstone Edition.
 It only came in Silverstone Silver and featured the optional extra 17" Renaultsport Speedline Black Alloys which are slightly lighter than the Standard wheels, and ‘Deep Black’ detailing around the car including the bumpers and diffuser, wing mirrors and the roof.
-The Silverstone GP Edition came standard with Recaro seats and a RS Monitor for logging G-Force and Lap times.
+The Silverstone GP Edition came standard with "Renaultsport" embroidered Recaro seats in silver-dot/Nardo Black fabric and a RS Monitor for logging G-Force and lap times.

 Australian GP

 The Australian GP Edition was a special edition run of only 31, exclusively to Australia to celebrate the Australian Grand Prix.
 Similar to the Silverstone GP Edition, it featured the ‘Deep Black’ detailing across the car, including the front and rear bumpers, the wing mirrors and the roof.
 It came with the optional extra Renaultsport 17" Speedline Black alloys, Recaro seats as standard and the RS Monitor.
 The Australian GP Edition came in Renaults unique ‘Liquid Yellow’ colour that had previously been a huge success on the 197 R27 Limited Editions.